ronrothjr/The-Threads-of-Becoming/README.md

 * Modeling the very process we're teaching
 * Preventing the original framework from becoming dogma
 * Inviting genuine co-creation
-* Acknowledging the founder's perspective is partial
+* Acknowledging the founder's perspective is incomplete
 * Creating space for future wisdom

 This transforms it from "Ron's framework" to "humanity's ongoing discovery" \- we're just the current stewards of an ancient and future wisdom.